Congressional District # 01

 A Five Year Groundwater Assessment was completed by the Janesville PRP Group in April 2011.
 The Five Year Groundwater Assessment recommended that the current compliance monitoring program be discontinued and a three-year confirmation monitoring program, as described in Section VI of the Consent Decree, be initiated.
-EPA is currently reviewing this recommendation.
+EPA reviewed and approved the PRPs' recommendation in July 2012.

 Community InvolvementThe JDF Situation Assessment was completed with the assistance and input of the City of Janesville.